 - 1. Targets can be set and missed.
-Clear, achievable, and localized plans are needed so targets can be met - 2.
+Clear, achievable, localized plans are needed so targets can be met. - 2.
 Climate change is a global problem for which local solutions are critical.
-All levels of government need to participate in leading and supporting the reduction of GHG emissions, but it is local governments that understand the unique demographics, physical landscapes, and opportunities and challenges in their communities.
-Local governments cannot bear the whole burden of mitigating and adapting to climate change but they are powerful catalysts for change.
-They are in a unique position to lead, support, and advocate.
+All levels of government need to participate in leading and supporting the reduction of GHG emissions, but local governments understand the unique